 Gyros are traditionally made with thin slices of spit-roasted lamb, but that doesn’t mean you can’t use your pulled pork to make them.

-Just get the tzatziki sauce, onions, cucumbers, and chopped tomatoes and you’ll be in business!
+Just get the tzatziki sauce, onions, cucumbers, and chopped tomatoes and you’re rolling.

 We’re sure you can think of even more ways to use that extra pulled pork to make a variety of meals.